 Understand the material property – optical property correlations

-Regenerated cellulose and cellulose derivative fibers can be manufactured using the dry-jet wet-spinning approach.
+We have demonstrated that regenerated cellulose and cellulose derivative fibers can be manufactured using the dry-jet wet-spinning approach.